Table of Contents

 Annealing

 The second stage is annealing, where the high temperature is cooled down to about 50 to 65oC or 122 to 149oF.
-As the cooling occurs, the primers and probes start binding to complementary sections, forming template DNA strands through hydrogen bonding.
+As cooling occurs, the primers and probes bind to complementary regions, forming template DNA strands via hydrogen bonding.
 This binding process results in the formation of two-stranded DNA.
 It also allows the DNA polymerase to form the complementary strands from the loose base templates or the building blocks.

-In detecting the SARS-CoV-2 virus, DNA polymerase, one of the special enzymes, begins assembling the new strands from the template DNA strands.
+In detecting the SARS-CoV-2 virus, DNA polymerase, a specialized enzyme, begins assembling new strands from the template DNA.
 The newly formed DNA strands run in opposite directions, thereby forming the forward and the reverse primer.
-In addition, the new strands are also complementary, which allows the amplification of the viral DNA.
+In addition, the new strands are complementary, allowing amplification of the viral DNA.

-A standard PCR thermal cycler doubles the DNA copies of the numbers.
+A standard PCR thermal cycler doubles the number of DNA copies.
 So one cycle makes two DNA copies, and the second cycle makes four copies, etc. Most PCR thermal cyclers can run up to 35 cycles, making up to 35 billion DNA copies by the end of all the cycles.

-The annealing stage in the detection of the SARS-CoV-2 virus completes in about 10 to 30 seconds.
+The annealing stage in SARS-CoV-2 detection takes about 10 to 30 seconds.

 Extending